 Explore famous entertainment and dining locations near the bridge

-An amazing view of the bridge from above that you should try is from Tran Nhat Duat cafe.
+An amazing view of the bridge from above that you should try is from the Tran Nhat Duat cafe.
 The cafe is located on the 4th floor of a luxurious, modern building.
-The most valuable point of the restaurant is the beautiful view overlooking Long Bien bridge.
-See the entire bridge from above, more comprehensive.
-Order a glass of water, chat with friends, and zoom out to see the beauty of Long Bien bridge.
+The most valuable point of the restaurant is the beautiful view overlooking the Long Bien Bridge.
+See the entire bridge from above for a more comprehensive view.
+Order a glass of water, chat with friends, and zoom out to see the beauty of Long Bien Bridge.

 Coming here, you can choose your favorite drink and then sit for hours admiring the scenery and chatting with friends.